awsdocs/amazon-transcribe-developer-guide/doc_source/phi-id-stream.md

 ## Identifying PHI in an HTTP/2 stream<a name="http2-stream-phi"></a>

-To start an HTTP/2 stream with PHI Identification activated, use the [StartMedicalStreamTranscription](API_streaming_StartMedicalStreamTranscription.md) operation and specify the following:
+To start an HTTP/2 stream with PHI Identification activated, use the [StartMedicalStreamTranscription](API_streaming_StartMedicalStreamTranscription.md) API and specify the following:
 + For `LanguageCode`, specify the language code for the language spoken in the stream\.
 For US English, specify `en-US`\.
 + For `MediaSampleHertz`, specify the sample rate of the audio\.
 + For `content-identification-type`, specify `PHI`\.